Donald Murphy (serial killer): Murders

-Between the late 1970s and into 1980, a total of 18 prostitutes were killed in and around Detroit.
+Between the late 1970s and into 1980, a total of 18 people working as prostitutes were killed in and around Detroit.
 The investigating forces theorized that at least two serial killers were operating in the area, as some victims were killed in different ways and in different locations than others.
 Of the latter murder series, the victims connected to Donald Murphy were as follows: